gnobitab/CertifiedMonotonicNetwork/README.md

 2. The network structure is slightly modified compared to the ones in the paper.
 The networks in this repo have less parameters but similar performance.

+## Related Work:
+A concurrent work that is highly related to ours is [Counterexample-Guided Learning of Monotonic Neural Networks](https://proceedings.neurips.cc/paper/2020/file/8ab70731b1553f17c11a3bbc87e0b605-Paper.pdf), and their code is available [here](https://github.com/AishwaryaSivaraman/COMET)

 ## Citation:
 If you use the code or our work is related to yours, please cite us:
 ```